tarasglek/eget.wasm/man/eget.md

   `--non-interactive`

 :    Do not prompt for user input.
-If a choice is required, eget will exit with an error.
+If user input is required, eget will exit with an error.

   `-k, --disable-ssl`